In order to implement SPF you will need to have a valid SPF record. DMARC Analyzer provides a SPF Record Checker to validate your SPF record.

 DMARC Analyzer is a pure play DMARC specialist with over 15 years of email deliverability experience.
 We provide user friendly DMARC Analyzer software and we act as your expert guide move towards a reject policy as fast as possible.
 Sign up for a free

 Logically we require a SPF record in the DNS so we can validate it.

 You can only have 1 SPF record in DNS for each SPF version.
 If you publish multiple SPF records (v=spf1), this will invalidate your SPF record.
-Therefor always update your SPF record and do not place a new record aside the existing record.
+Therefor always update your SPF record and do not place a new record beside the existing record.